abdelhak-kadir/DNS-Server-Configuration/README.md

 Before starting, ensure you have:
 - Root or sudo access to the server
-- Rocky Linux, CentOS, or RHEL-based system
+- Rocky Linux, CentOS, Fedora system
 - Static IP address configured (192.168.1.132)
 - Internet connectivity for package installation
 - Basic understanding of DNS concepts